Kodachrome: Emulsion

 Kodachrome films are non-substantive.
 Unlike substantive transparency and negative color films, Kodachrome film does not incorporate dye couplers into the emulsion layers.
 The dye couplers are added during processing.
 This means that Kodachrome emulsion layers are thinner and less light is scattered upon exposure, meaning that the film could record an image with more sharpness than substantive films.
 Transparencies made with non-substantive films have an easily visible relief image on the emulsion side of the film.
-Kodachrome 64 and 200 can record a dynamic range of about 2.3D or 8 f-stops, as shown in the characteristic curves.
-Kodachrome 25 transparencies have a dynamic range of around 12 f-stops, or 3.6–3.8D.
+Kodachrome 64 and 200 can record a dynamic range of about 2.3D or 8 f-stops, Kodachrome 25 transparencies have a dynamic range of around 12 f-stops, or 3.6–3.8D.

 Color

 The color rendering of Kodachrome films was unique in color photography for several decades after its introduction in the 1930s.
 Even after the introduction of other successful professional color films, such as Fuji Velvia, some professionals continued to prefer Kodachrome, and maintain that it still has certain advantages over digital.
 Steve McCurry told Vanity Fair magazine:

 If you have good light and you're at a fairly high shutter speed, it's going to be a brilliant color photograph.
 It had a great color palette.
 It wasn't too garish.
 Some films are like you're on a drug or something.
 Velvia made everything so saturated and wildly over-the-top, too electric.
 Kodachrome had more poetry in it, a softness, an elegance.
 With digital photography, you gain many benefits [but] you have to put in post-production.
 [With Kodachrome,] you take it out of the box and the pictures are already brilliant.